How to Prepare for a Competition

 The day before

 The day prior to riding the test, everything should be ready.

-It can be helpful to make a list of everything you need to do and of all the items you need to take with you if you’re travelling to a show.
+It can be helpful to make a list of everything you need to do and of all the items you need to take with you if you’re traveling to a show.

 If you don’t have someone to call the test for you, make sure you know it!
 Some people learn best by tracing the test pattern out on a sheet of paper, while others like to walk the test out on their living room rug!
-You’ll quickly discover your own favourite way of memorising tests.
+You’ll quickly discover your own favorite way of memorizing tests.